SmingHub/Sming/samples/Websocket_Client/README.rst

 It sents 10 messages then client connection is closed.
 It reconnects and sends 25 messages and continues doing same.

-This demo shows connecton, closing and reconnection methods of WebsocketClient.
+This demo shows connection, closing and reconnection methods of WebsocketClient.